-Bomb threats are most commonly received by telephone or by letter.
+Bomb threats are most commonly received by telephone, by letter or online.
 All threats must be taken seriously and handled as though an explosive device is on campus.

 - If you receive a bomb threat by telephone, try to gather as much information as possible from the caller by asking such questions as:

 - When is the bomb going to explode?

 - Where is the bomb?
 What does it look like?

 - Who are you and where do you live?